perrycpf/liri-node-app/README.md

 Each command should do with the following instructions, and information will be rendered for each event to the terminal and log.txt:

-1. node liri.js concert-this <artist/band name here>:
+1. node liri.js concert-this {artist/band name here}:

 	Name of the venue
 	Venue location
 	Date of the Event

-2. node liri.js spotify-this-song <song name here>:
+2. node liri.js spotify-this-song {song name here}:

 	Artist(s)
 	The song's name
 	A preview link of the song from Spotify
 	The album that the song is from

-3. node liri.js movie-this <movie name here>
+3. node liri.js movie-this {movie name here}:

 	Title of the movie.
     Year the movie came out.